Pacific Gas & Electric Co. v. State Energy Resources Conservation & Development Commission: Background

-Explanation of case's title: The Supreme Court granted certiorari to this case.
+The Supreme Court granted certiorari.
 The Court of Appeals for the Ninth Circuit had also consolidated another federal district court case, Pacific Legal Foundation v.
-State Energy Resources Conservation and Development Commission, which challenged other portions of the California statute into the Pacific Gas case.
-Although this second district court case gave the appellate court decision its name, the Supreme Court denied certiorari on that case's portion of the appellate decision.
+State Energy Resources Conservation and Development Commission, which challenged other portions of the California statute, into the Pacific Gas case.
+Although this second case gave the Ninth Circuit decision its name, the Supreme Court denied certiorari on that case's portion of the appellate decision.